trifectatechfoundation/trifectatech-website/content/blog/Translating bzip2 with c2rust.md

 Overall we're very happy with this experiment, and we do intend to use `c2rust` again for other components of our [data compression initiative](https://trifectatech.org/initiatives/data-compression/), starting with some of the remaining portions of zlib-rs.

 You can look at the  [libbzip2-rs](https://github.com/trifectatechfoundation/libbzip2-rs) source code on github, and use it today if your project uses the [bzip2](https://crates.io/crates/bzip2) crate, by enabling the `libbz2-rs-sys` feature gate.

+This work has been kindly funded by [NLnet Foundation](https://nlnet.nl/).